MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 You must have the following prerequisites to register on Microsoft Collaborate:

-- Azure Active Directory (Azure AD).
+- Microsoft Entra ID (Microsoft Entra ID).

   > [!NOTE]
-  > If you have Microsoft 365, then your company most likely has Azure AD.
+  > If you have Microsoft 365, then your company most likely has Microsoft Entra ID.

-- Azure AD Global Administrator permission
+- Microsoft Entra ID Global Administrator permission

   > [!NOTE]
-  > To find out if your company has an Azure AD account, check with your system administrator.
+  > To find out if your company has an Microsoft Entra ID account, check with your system administrator.

 ### Step 4 A: How your Global Administrator must register for Collaborate